cs-fullstack-2019-fall/python-arraycollections2-cw-rjrobins16/README.md

 # Python review CW

 ### Problem 1:
-Create code anddefine the variable below outside of any function.
+Create code and define the variable below outside of any function.
 After you create the list variable write a function called ```stupid_array_tricks``` that takes an array as a parameter, and performs the functions listed below in the instructions.

 ```
 person_array = ["Kenn", "Kevin", "Erin", "Autumn"]